 The Company's owned investment properties are measured initially at cost, including transaction costs.
 The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met and excludes the costs of day-to-day servicing of an investment property.
 The investment properties are measured subsequently at fair value.
-Any profit or loss due to fair value changes are recognized as income or loss in current period in accordance with IAS 40 Investment Property, except investment properties are held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
+Any profit or loss due to fair value changes are recognized as income or loss in current period in accordance with IAS 40 Investment Property, except investment properties are held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations and investment properties are in accordance with paragraph 53 of IAS40.